Ancient Wars: Sparta: The Persian campaign

 In 490 BC, five years prior to the Egyptian revolt, the first Persian invasion of Greece ends with King Darius returning to Persia in disgrace having been defeated by the Athenians at the Battle of Marathon.
-Determined to conquer Greece, over the next four years, Darius raises another army, and chooses his first-born son Xerxes as his successor over Xerxes' brother, Artabuzes.
-Behind the scenes, Xerxes had secretly enlisted the aid of the exiled king of Sparta, Demaratus, who had agreed to help Xerxes become king, as long as Xerxes promised to appoint Demaratus satrap of Sparta once the Persians conquer Greece.
+Determined to conquer Greece, over the next four years, Darius raises another army and chooses his first-born son Xerxes as his successor over Xerxes' brother, Artabuzes.
+Behind the scenes, Xerxes had secretly enlisted the aid of the exiled king of Sparta, Demaratus, who had agreed to help Xerxes become king, as long as Xerxes promised to appoint Demaratus satrap of Sparta once the Persians had conquered Greece.

-After announcing Xerxes as his successor, Darius dies before he is able to begin a second invasion.
+After announcing Xerxes as his successor, Darius dies before he can begin a second invasion.
 Artabuzes attempts to stage a coup, but he is defeated and killed by an army led by Demaratus and Xerxes's senior-most general, Mardonius.
 The duo are then dispatched to Egypt to quell the ongoing revolt.
 They do so, killing Inaros in the process.
 Xerxes next invades India, where multiple victories fill him with confidence, and despite the warnings of his counsellor Artabanus that he is pushing the army too hard, he continues invading new territory.
 When a small group of Persians rebel, Demaratus, Mardonius, and Hydarnes brutally kill them.

 Xerxes then turns his attention to Sparta.
 At the Battle of Thermopylae, Demaratus and Hydarnes are killed, but the Spartans are defeated.
 However, hearing of their courage and sacrifice, the previously-passive Greek city-states rise up.
-Xerxes, obsessed with conquering all of the known world, and against the advice of Artanbanus, orders his weary army to continue the fight without allowing them rest.
-In the midst of the Battle of Plataea, with Mardonius dead and the Persians losing to the Greeks, Xerxes looks for Artabanus, but he is unable to find him.
+Xerxes, obsessed with conquering all of the known world, and against the advice of Artanbanus, orders his weary army to continue the fight without allowing them to rest.
+Amid the Battle of Plataea, with Mardonius dead and the Persians losing to the Greeks, Xerxes looks for Artabanus, but he is unable to find him.